andrew2764/skilled-elearning-landing-page/README.md

 ### Useful resources

-- [WesBos's Flexbox course](https://flexbox.io/) - I followed this course to fill to fill my knowledge gaps in Flexbox for this project.
+- [WesBos's Flexbox course](https://flexbox.io/) - I followed this course to fill my knowledge gaps in Flexbox for this project.

 ## Author